couchbaselabs/cbmigrate/cmd/dynamodb/README.md

 - `--dynamodb-table-name string`: The name of the table containing the requested item.
 You can also provide the Amazon Resource Name (ARN) of the table in this parameter.
 - `-h, --help`: Help for DynamoDB.
 - `--hash-document-key string`: Hash the couchbase document key.
 One of sha256,sha512
+- `--keep-primary-key`: Keep the non-composite primary key in the document.
+By default, if the key is a non-composite primary key, it is deleted from the document unless this flag is set.

 ## Note
 All AWS SDK environment configurations are supported.
 Click [here](https://docs.aws.amazon.com/sdkref/latest/guide/environment-variables.html) for more info.